-- All children will study Art & design for ½ hour per week.
+- All children will study Art & design for ½ hour per week or equivalent.

 - Opportunities will exist for children of all ages to experience learning beyond the classroom.
-This will allow them to enrich their knowledge by, for example, visits to art galleries, artists/designers to visit school, historical places of artistic relevance, local craft workshops/exhibitions such as the Potteries museums and World of Wedgewood, architectural places of interest
+This will allow them to enrich their knowledge by, for example, visits to art galleries, artists and designers visiting school, historical places of artistic relevance, local craft workshops/exhibitions such as the Potteries museums and World of Wedgewood, architectural places of interest

 - Children will develop a deep understanding of the Art & design they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of art & design.

 - Children will understand how Catholic virtues and British Values relate to Art & design.

 - In Art & design, children will develop the skills and knowledge to experiment, invent and create their own works of art, craft and design.

 - Children will develop the skills to be able to think critically and develop a rigorous understanding of Art & design.